readthedocs/readthedocs.org/docs/user/canonical-urls.rst

 A `canonical URL`_
 allows you to specify the preferred version of a web page to prevent duplicated content.
+They as a final destination by:

-They are mainly used by search engines to link users to the correct version and domain of your documentation.
+- Search engines to link users to the correct version and domain of your documentation.
+- Many popular chat clients and social media networks that generate link previews.

-If canonical URL's aren't used, it's easy for outdated documentation to be the top search result for various pages in your documentation.
+If canonical URLs aren't used, it's easy for outdated documentation to be the top search result for various pages in your documentation.
 This is not a perfect solution for this problem, but generally people finding outdated documentation is a big problem,